Library membership

 You will need to show proof of your name and address with a document such as a utility bill or driving licence.

-Full members can borrow the maximum number of items:
+Full members can borrow up to the maximum number of items:

 • 6 audio books